 Your application packet contains two forms.
 The first is called the Age/Disability Retirement Benefit Application.
 All participants requesting retirement benefits from the Plan must complete this form.
 On this form, you select the type of pension you are applying for (age retirement, disability retirement or both) and the pension effective date you want.
 You must also provide personal data on this form (such as your mailing address and information about your employment history).
 Your application cannot be processed until your Administrative Office receives your signed and dated Age/Disability Retirement Application.

 The second form in your packet is the Certification of Complete Severance and Termination of Employment.
-If you are under age 65 and applying for early retirement benefits, this form must be completed by you and your most recent covered employer.
-It has two sections—one that you complete and another that your last covered employer must complete.
-Even if you are no longer working for this employer or have transferred to a non-covered position with this employer, your employer must complete the form.
+If you are under age 65 and applying for early retirement benefits, this form must be completed by you.
+Even if you are no longer working for this employer or have transferred to a non-covered position with this employer, you must complete the form.

 Note: Your early retirement application cannot be processed until your Administrative Office receives each of these forms signed and dated.
 If you have questions regarding these forms, contact your Administrative Office.